polrel-witter/live/README.md

 ### As an event host
 The core data structure is an `$event` which consists of the following:
-- Basic info: title, description, location, venue map, a start and end date, the  kind of event (public, private, or secret), status of the event (open, closed, over).
+- Basic info: title, description, location, venue map, a start and end date, the kind of event, and status of the event.
 - A series of sessions within the event (i.e. sub events).
-- An optional secret, which is a message only sent to registered guests and those marked as attended.
-- A possible limit on the number of accepted registrants.
+- Max number of guests.
 - A Tlon group link.
+- An optional secret message for registrants.

-Once an event is written to state, the host can begin building a guest list, stored as `$record`s.
+Once an event is written to state, the host can begin building a guest list which are stored as `$record`s.
 This can be done in one of two ways: either by inviting ships directly or sharing the event link so that others can find it.

-Event discoverability functions differently based on its `$kind`.
-Public and Private events can be found through the search feature; Secret events are hidden, in which case hosts must invite ships themselves.
+Event discoverability functions differently based on its `$kind`. `%public and `%private` events are searchable; `%secret` ones are hidden, leaving the host to invite ships directly.

 Additionally, `$record` status changes will behave differently according to these types:
 - `%public`: anyone can send a `%register` poke and get a `%registered` status.